HPEG banner

 • the high efficiency combustion of the synthesized gases in the EnvirOcycler.
 All the biomass in the EnvirOcycler is gasified and converted to energy with all emissions (i.e. particulate matter, SPM2.5, CO, NOx, and CO2) meeting EPA standards through various pollution controls.

-The reliability of the EnvirOcycler gasifier design has been demonstrated with two operating units in Minnesota in continuous operation for over 30 years.
-Moreover, emissions from these units have been well within EPA emissions limits.
+The reliability of the EnvirOcycler gasifier design has been demonstrated with two operating units in Minnesota in continuous operation for over 35 years.
+Moreover, emissions from these units have been well within US EPA emissions limits.

 • Other systems strive to create a synthetic gas to fuel some sort of separate engine.
 This requires supplementary clean-up and gas handling equipment that may use external energy and cause complications in the engines.
-EnvirOcycler gasifiers are pure heat machines that supplies heat for direct use or to drive an electric turbine cycle.
+EnvirOcyclers are pure heat machines that supply heat for direct use or to drive an electricity-generating turbine cycle.

 Direct Benefits to the Community